Come allenarsi nella Pole Dance in modo sicuro ed efficace

 Joint pain:

-• it is sharp or biting
+• is sharp or stabbing

-• it is located in a precise point
+• is localized to a specific point

-• may appear during movement
+• may occur during movement

-• it doesn't improve with heating
+• does not improve with warm-up

 • may be accompanied by instability or loss of strength